thrishaboreda/Coivid-19-Dashboard/README.md

 The goal of this dashboard is to:

-- Track India's COVID-19 impact using real-time case data.
+- Monitor India’s COVID-19 cases including active, discharged, and death counts.
-- Present total, active, and discharged cases along with death count.
+- Visualize top affected states and union territories.
-- Visualize the top affected states/UTs across India.
+- Present state-wise totals and death metrics.
-- Provide comparative insights through interactive visuals and filters.
+- Help stakeholders analyze pandemic trends through interactive visuals.
-- Help users better understand the scale and trend of the pandemic.
+- Promote data-driven awareness and response planning.

 ---